HassanFouaad/professional-readme-generator/README.md

 Credits to licenses badges contribution: https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba

-tes
+tet

 <a name="licenses"></a>
 ## 6. Licenses

-afl-3.0, apache-2.0, artistic-2.0
+ecl-2.0

 <a name="commandInstall"></a>
 ## 7. Install Command

-tets
+test

 <a name="commandTest"></a>
 ## 8. Test Command

+tes

 <a name="contributing"></a>
 ## 9. Contributing

+tset

 <a name="questions"></a>
 ## 10. Questions

 Here is my profile GitHub Url: https://github.com/test

-Email address: teset
+Email address: test